 As we can see, we do not even need to enter a location term alongside our search, yet Google knows I am searching from Brighton.
 As a result it returns local car dealerships in my area, as these are the most relevant results for me as a user.

-Mobile web is massive business, with more people now searching for information using mobile devices than on desktop.
+Mobile ranking is more important than ever, with more people now searching for information using mobile devices than on desktop.
 As a result of this, we need to not only to ensure our websites are mobile friendly, but that we are also optimised for local SEO.
 So long as we are optimised for local SEO, our websites and stock are visible to customers on the move.

 Did you know?
 (From Google Databoard)